danmayer/danmayer.github.com/_posts/2015-02-21-cache-me-if-you-can.md

 ## Remember to take special care if you need to cache nil

 Looking back at the logs, I noticed this was only occurring for objects that were no longer available.
 A minority of requests for sure, but they would happen over and over...
 Because the API client was turning the 404 response into nil.
 Unlike the case with an object `Rails.cache.fetch` won't cache `nil`.
+To read a bit more about features of `Rails.cache.fetch` or how it might not match expectations read the [cache.fetch documentation](http://api.rubyonrails.org/classes/ActiveSupport/Cache/Store.html#method-i-fetch).

 There are two places I see this error pop up: